 The average score among all cities was 312, and a total of 27 cities had better scores than that.
 Among that group of states, Ohio boasts three and California and Wisconsin two each.

-Tucson was the worst-performing state on our list, but Bakersfield, California was hot on Tucson’s heels, with just five points separating the two cities.
+Tucson was the worst-performing city on our list, but Bakersfield, California was hot on Tucson’s heels, with just five points separating the two cities.
 California has four cities in the bottom 10, while Texas has two.

 Crime rates: We calculated an average crime rate for each city/metro area using data published by the FBI.
 That covers rates of both violent crime and property crime.